Sabbath Rest #4 - Sabbath in the Old Testament

-In addition, just before God wrote the Ten Commandments on Mount Sinai with Moses, there is a reference to a seven-day pattern.
+In addition, just before God wrote the Ten Commandments on Mount Sinai with Moses, there was a reference to a seven-day pattern.
 Although this doesn’t refer to the Sabbath day, there is a similar pattern of Moses entering God’s presence on the seventh day:

 "And the glory of the Lord abode upon mount Sinai and the cloud covered it six days: and the seventh day he called unto Moses out of the midst of the cloud." - Exodus 24:16

-On the Sabbath Camper display, I’ve added a picture of manna on the ground, as the Israelites come out of Egypt and start their journey in the desert, outlining that this is a test of God's provision.
+On the Sabbath Camper display, I’ve added a picture of manna on the ground as the Israelites come out of Egypt and start their journey in the desert, outlining that this is a test of God's provision.